 SLA stands for Service Level Agreement.
-It is an formal agreement between service provider and customer.
+It is a formal agreement between the service provider and the customer.

 Azure Cloud provides a set of SLA based on various parameters applicable for Azure services.

 What if SLA doesn’t meet with promised SLA?

 Azure gives a service credit in case it doesn’t meet the agreed SLA.